What is a Signal-to-Noise Ratio?

 Can SNR be too high?

-While a higher SNR is usually better, extremely high values may indicate over-amplification, which can introduce distortion.
-Balance is key.
+While higher SNR is generally better, extremely high values may indicate over-amplification, which can introduce distortion.
+Balance is key for optimal performance.